Hardball Tactics in Negotiation Definition & Examples

 Snow Job Negotiation Example-1

 For example, you want to buy a new mobile phone, and the seller provides you with so much information about the additional factors.
 They ensure that this phone is eco-friendly.
 It will not harm you.
+The mobile company uses the latest technology to reduce noise during communication.
 They also show you how many people are dying due to mobile blasts and so more.
 The use of many technical terms confuses anyone who is not familiar with the topic.

 Snow Job Negotiation Example-2